Planning for a Successful High School Career

 - The 2019 – 2020 Course List includes all classes offered at Summit High School for the 2019 – 2020 School Year.

 - The Online Learning Program (OLP) offers online classes to students in ninth through twelfth grades who are enrolled in one of the district’s high schools.
 The OLP courses are taught in a hybrid format, with most of the work being online and two required in-person meetings each month.
 The OLP informational video provides more information on this incredible opportunity.
-If this is a fit for you, you can apply online.

 - The Entrepreneurship and Innovation Center (EIC) offers a unique opportunity for students in ninth through twelfth grades to gain hands-on experience in entrepreneurship and innovation by starting a business, launching a product, or offering a service.
-Students interested in the EIC must apply online by March 15, 2019.
-This video can help you determine if the EIC is right for you!

 - WCS Program Planning Guide includes course descriptions, course sequences, and more for all of Williamson County Schools.